Sana Bagersh

-Sana Bagersh is a prominent American entrepreneur, media innovator, and social responsibility advocate known for her multifaceted contributions to business and community development in the United Arab Emirates.
-As the CEO of BrandMoxie and founder of Tamakkan, Bagersh has established herself as a key figure in entrepreneurship, media, and women's professional empowerment.
-Her diverse portfolio includes founding Tempo magazine, The Dream Players, and launching innovative initiatives like The Smovies, while consistently championing corporate social responsibility and cross-cultural understanding in the Gulf region.
+Sana Bagersh is an American entrepreneur, media innovator, and social responsibility advocate in the United Arab Emirates.
+As the CEO of BrandMoxie and founder of Tamakkan, her work focuses on business development, media, and women's professional programs.
+Her projects include founding Tempo magazine, The Dream Players, and launching initiatives like The Smovies, while promoting corporate social responsibility and cross cultural understanding in the Gulf region.

 Early life and education

 Bagersh was born on May 2, 1963, in Addis Ababa, Ethiopia, to Yemeni parents.
 She is the daughter of Abubaker Bagersh and Fozia Baobeid, whose origins are Shibam, Hadhramut in Yemen.
 She studied at the Sandford English School in Addis Ababa, and the University of Tennessee in Knoxville, Tennessee.

 Bagersh is sister to Abdullah Bagersh who runs Bagersh Coffee, and is the Coffee Commissioner of Ethiopia.
 [As of July 2015 he was also board chairman African Fine Coffee Association], Omar Bagersh who is a financial consultant and runs the Bishangari eco-tourism lodge near Addis Ababa, Yasser Bagersh who is an art curator and veteran stage actor/producer (founded Houston-based Express Theatre) and currently runs Cactus Advertising and a string of high end and casual dining restaurants.
 Yasser is the founder of Our Father's Kitchen, a charity that feeds over 300 AIDS stricken children daily.
 Sana's other brothers are Gassan Bagersh (runs a publishing business and a chain of bookstores), and Waleed Bagersh (head of Bagersh Coffee's retail product "Tarara Coffee.")